- CNBC's Jim Cramer says investors should be skeptical when they get lucky about a stock pick.

 That's why it's important to understand rotation, which is when big fund managers sell their holdings in a particular sector to raise and invest the cash into another segment of the economy.

 For example, Cramer said, stocks in the consumer packaged goods industry can roar higher even when the fundamentals don't warrant a rise in the share prices.
-He called Clorox and Procter & Gamble, in particular, "recession stocks."
+He called Clorox and Procter & Gamble, in particular, "recession stocks," also known as defensive stocks.

-Also known as defensive stocks, their earnings tend to hold up even when the economy slows.
-Because of this, money managers are attracted to those stocks when they see bad economic data, he explained.
+Recession stocks' earnings tend to hold up even when the economy slows.
+Because of this, money managers are attracted to those names when they see bad economic data, he said.

 "If you buy these stocks because you believe in the business, but then they go higher as part of a sector rotation, that has nothing to do with the business.
 Well, you still have a win," Cramer said.
 "But you don't want to get caught with your pants down because the market suckered you into believing that Clorox was going up based on the fundamentals, when really it was benefiting from rotation into the whole consumer packaged goods sector."